jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 Rather that adding more layers of misdirection in my setup, I figured the easiest thing was to remove Nvidia from the equation entirely.

-I've always had issues with Shadowplay turning off, and generally find its overlay clunky and bloated.
-The main benefit of Shadowplay for me is that it provides (1) an easy background recording (2) using the efficient NVENC encoder built into the GPU.
-But you don't necessarily need Shadowplay to achieve either of these!
+I've always had issues with ShadowPlay turning off, and generally find its overlay clunky and bloated.
+I've continued using it for so long because it (1) provides an easy solution to record everything I play automatically in the background (2) using the efficient NVENC encoder built into the GPU which avoids much of the performance impact from software-based encoders.
+But you don't necessarily need ShadowPlay to achieve either of these.

 {% alert(tip=true) %}
-Use OBS to record your gameplay using NVENC encoder and the replay buffer [to mimic ShadowPlay's Instant Replay feature](https://github.com/matthewp0/OBS-Alternative-to-Shadowplay).
-This proved to be by far the simplest solution, and in the end, I think I prefer it over Shadowplay!
+Use [OBS](https://obsproject.com/) to record your gameplay using NVENC encoder and the replay buffer [to mimic ShadowPlay's Instant Replay feature](https://github.com/matthewp0/OBS-Alternative-to-Shadowplay).
+This proved to be by far the simplest solution, and in the end, I think I even prefer it over ShadowPlay.

 For equivalent behavior, you'll want to setup your default scene to record any active game window, configure hotkeys and quality settings, and start OBS automatically with a Task Scheduler entry: